Mandarin Cuisine

 Peking Duck

-The succulently crisp skin of the duck that is the most precious part of the dish.
-The diner smears a sweet bean paste with a scallion onto a thin flour pancake, then rolls and eats the preparation using his hand.
+The succulently crisp skin of Peking (Beijing) duck is the most precious part of the dish.
+The diner smears a sweet bean paste with a scallion onto a thin flour pancake (or steamed bun), then rolls and eats the preparation using his hand.

 Bird's Nest Soup